 Bike vests

-Especially on the road bike or during bike trekking, cycling vests are often worn in summer.
-They are usually made of Water-repellent fabric, so your back stays dry in light drizzle while your arms remain uncovered, helping to regulate temperature.
+Especially on road bikes or during bike trekking, cycling vests are often worn in summer.
+They are usually made of Water-repellent fabric, so your back stays dry in light drizzle while your arms remain uncovered, helping to balance the temperature.

 A cycling vest helps with drafts.
 This one also makes you visible!
 Image © Endura

-And then there are high-visibility vests that make you more visible in poor visibility conditions, or help keep a group of cyclists together.
+And then there are high-visibility vests that make you more recognizable in poor visibility, or keep a group of cyclists together.
 You could debate the style, but from a safety perspective, they are definitely a good idea.

-Fleece jackets as a cycling jacket for the summer … not really!
+Fleece jackets as a cycling jacket for the summer … rather not!

 While fleece jackets are often taken along for hiking, jogging, or other sports, these fabrics are rather rare in cycling.
 The fabric is quite coarse-meshed and therefore very wind-permeable, so fleece jackets are a good base layer for winter, mountains, or sea air, but as the only summer cycling jacket, they are impractical!